ViCCo-Group/thingsvision/README.md

 <!-- Contributions -->
 ## :gem: Contributions
-This library is based on the groundwork by [Lukas Muttenthaler](https://lukasmut.github.io/) and [Martin N. Hebart](http://martin-hebart.de/), who are both still actively involved, but has been extended and refined into its current form with the help of our many contributors
+This library is based on the groundwork laid by [Lukas Muttenthaler](https://lukasmut.github.io/) and [Martin N. Hebart](http://martin-hebart.de/), who are both still actively involved, but has been extended and refined into its current form with the help of our many contributors

 - [Alex Murphy](https://github.com/Alxmrphi) (software dev.)
 - [Hannes Hansen](https://github.com/hahahannes) (software dev.)